garrandall/popular-music-data/tracks/jaded-drake.md

 Dippin' out on me (on me)
 Already got what you needed, I guess
-Quickly (quickly) learned yourself through me (through me) Already gave you what you needed, I guess (ooh, yeah) I guess, (yeah) yeah
+Quickly (quickly) learned yourself through me (through me) Already gave you what you needed, I guess (oh yeah)
+I guess, (yeah) yeah
-That's why I'm not with nobody (ooh, yeah)
+That's why I'm not with nobody (oh yeah)
-'Cause I don't wanna hurt nobody (ooh, yeah)
+'Cause I don't wanna hurt nobody (oh yeah)
-Did it over text, didn't call me (ooh, yeah)
+Did it over text, didn't call me (oh yeah)
 Still got love for you, mami
 I know you wanna be somebody (body)
 Even if you gotta leave somebody, yeah